There are many ideas connected to the birth of Jesus, like that of there being only three wise men, that are simply not

 Countless Christmas-related books, paintings, Sunday school lessons, posters, church bulletins, displays in stores, TV programs, decorations and so on show three (usually odd dressed) wise men, each one with one gift, in front of a manger where baby Jesus rests.
 Although many times well intentioned, such depictions only add to the confusion and misunderstandings surrounding our Savior.

 We must remember that Jesus Christ, the Savior of the world, really was born in Bethlehem long ago.
-This part of the story is not custom and tradition.
-The scripture concerning your question is found in the Gospel of Matthew.
-This is the place where the idea concerning how many "wise" individuals came to worship the Lord is derived is found in Matthew's gospel.
+This part of the story is not custom or tradition.
+The biblical place where the idea concerning how many wise individuals came to worship the Lord is derived is found in Matthew's gospel.
 Matthew is the only Gospel writer that mentions them traveling a great distance to see Jesus soon after his birth.

 Matthew states that after Jesus' birth Magi visit Herod the Great to inquire exactly where Jesus is located.
 Herod, however, does not have a clue himself as to where he is.
 After leaving Jerusalem without an answer, the wise men see a star that leads them to where they need to go.

-11. And when they (the men from Parthia) had come into the house (notice Jesus was NOT visited in some stable or manger!), they found the little child with Mary His mother, and they bowed down and worshiped Him; then they opened their treasures and presented their gifts to Him - gold and frankincense and myrrh (Matthew 2)
+And when they (the wise men from Parthia) had come into the house (notice Jesus was NOT visited in some stable or manger!), they found the little child with Mary His mother, and they bowed down and worshiped Him; then they opened their treasures and presented their gifts to Him - gold and frankincense and myrrh (Matthew 2:11).